-Lambs are a recent addition to our lineup, but a species that Sam has wanted to add to our multi-species grazing program for some time.
+Lambs are a newer addition to our lineup, but a species that Sam has wanted to add to our multi-species grazing program for some time.

 The animals came from a neighboring ranch and the breed (Katahdin) is known to perform well on pasture without competing with the cattle for forage.
 In fact, many of the plants they eat are "weeds" the cows won't touch.
 The fact that sheep and cows have different nutritional needs means we have the opportunity for greater production from the parcels the animals graze while we manage the pasture for soil health.